India’s Top 100 Imported Consumer Products

 Such products typically require a comparatively longer time to make a buying decision compared to convenience products.

-India’s Worst-Declining Consumer Imports
+India’s Overall Worst-Declining Consumer Imports

 India’s spending on the following 5 imported items decreased at the greatest pace from 2020 to 2021.